DHTMLX/docs-spreadsheet/docs/api/spreadsheet_aftereditstart_event.md

 ### Description

-@short: Fires after editing of a cell has started
+@short: Fires after editing of a cell starts

 ### Usage